Updated June 2, 2026

 Phantom IQ doesn't obscure AI's role in the production process — this page is evidence of that.
 What the service promises is not AI-free content, but AI-calibrated content: output produced with sufficient context and editorial oversight that it meets the standards of executive thought leadership rather than the standards of generic AI writing.
 The difference between those two categories is the entire value proposition of the service.
 Executives who understand that distinction are the right fit for the program.

 If an executive's concern is that AI-generated content is inherently inauthentic regardless of editorial process, Phantom IQ won't be the right answer for them.
-But if the concern is about quality, accuracy, and voice fidelity — those are engineering problems that the Phantom IQ system is specifically designed to solve.
+But if the concern is about quality, accuracy, and voice fidelity — those are exactly the problems the Phantom IQ process is designed to address.